jgoldsmith83/checksum/README.md

 <b>Synopsis</b>
     <br>
-&nbsp;&nbsp;&nbsp;&nbsp;Checksum is a command line utility which takes a downloaded file and a provided sha1 sum as arguments.
+&nbsp;&nbsp;&nbsp;&nbsp;Checksum is a lightweight command line utility which takes a downloaded file and a provided sha1 sum as arguments.
 It will calculate a sha1 sum on the provided file, compare the calculated sum to the provided sum, and produce a human readable output based on the comparison.

 <u><b>Arguments</b></u>